antikton/antikton-topbar-countdown/readme.txt

 == Description ==

-Topbar Countdown Notice is a lightweight yet powerful plugin that allows you to display a customizable top bar on your WordPress site.
+Antikton Topbar Countdown is a lightweight yet powerful plugin that allows you to display a customizable top bar on your WordPress site.
 It features an integrated countdown timer and advanced scheduling options, making it perfect for announcements, sales, maintenance notices, and more.

 **Core Features**